TimLariviere/Fabulous-new/docs/Fabulous/architecture/core-types.md

 # Core types

-To get the best performance possible, Fabulous needs to use specialized and optimized data structures to minimize the impact on computation speed and memory usage.
+To get the best performance possible, Fabulous uses specialized and optimized data structures to minimize the impact on computation speed and memory usage.

 Those specialized data structures are known as the core types and we will explain them here.